AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-rules.md

 }
 ```

-Retrieve UoM of the stream property type
+Retrieve UOM of the stream property type

 ```
 {